YangHu99/CurvatureConstraint/Scripts/README.md

 This directory provides code for analysis to constrain curvature density parameter.

-**"Lenses"** indicates that strong gravitational lenses are involved in the analysis.
-**"SNe"** indicates that Type Ia supernovae are involved in the analysis.
+**"parametric"** indicates that a parametric cosmological model (e.g. owCDM) is used the analysis.
-**"BAO"** indicates that baryon accoustic oscillations are involved in the analysis.
+**"non-parametric"** indicates that a parametric cosmological model is not used the analysis.
-**"HzGP"** indicates that the analysis is non-parametric, i.e. Hz values are obtained by Gaussian Process interpolation rather than any assumed cosmological models.
+**"HzGP"** means that the Hubble parameter H(z) values are obtained by Gaussian Process regression from just a few sample points rather than any assumed analytical cosmological models.
 **"Plots"** indicates scripts specifically for plotting relevant figures.